Juan Soriano (artist): Artistry

 Classified as part of the second wave of the Mexican muralism movement, Soriano's work include painting, sculpture, ceramics, graphic works, illustrations, tapestries and set and costume design for works such as those by Eugène Ionesco, Pedro Calderón de la Barca, Francisco de Quevedo, Juan Ibáñez and others.
 His work was highly prized by various writers including Octavio Paz, Carlos Pellicer and Elena Ponatowska, with art critic Luis Cardoza y Aragón quoted as saying he was “a poet, profound painter of visual parables.”
 Soriano did not believe that art should be political or solemn and Jesús Reyes Ferreira was an early influence on his work.
 His painting style did change almost abruptly in the mid 1950s, marked by works such as La Carrera de bicicletas, Apolo y las muas and Peces luminosos, along with a portrait of María Zambrano, showing probably influence from painter Roberto Matta.
 In the 1960s, he experimented briefly with abstract painting.
 He was a noted portrait painter with a style that Teresa del Conde called “always legible and at the same time strangely problematic.”
 Much of his very early work was portraits either by choice or by commission and similar to that of Julio Castellanos and Federico Cantú.
 One notable series of portraits were those of model and novelist Lupe Marín in the 1960s.
 Soriano stated that he did not believe that painting was an exact reflection of time or the artists, but rather a “form of intuition that goes beyond conscious life.”

-From 1951 to 1953 he was in Rome where he worked on ceramics with Chileans Piero and Andrea Cacella and in the 1960s began to create works in bronze as well.
+From 1951 to 1953, Soriano was in Rome, where he worked on ceramics with Chileans Piero and Andrea Cacella, and in the 1960s began to create works in bronze as well.

-His graphic work is less known but he began creating them in 1944 and continued until 2001.
+Soriano's graphic work is less known, but he began creating them in 1944 and continued until 2001.
 In 1975, he received a commission to do graphic work at the Bramsen et Colt workshop in Paris, which caused him to divide his time between Paris and Mexico City.
 One notable series are interpretations of works by Juan Rulfo.

-In 2003, he worked on tapestry design with a death theme for the Gobelinos Workshop in Guadalajara.
+In 2003, Soriano worked on tapestry design with a death theme for the Gobelinos Workshop in Guadalajara.